LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 be a service, and can provide pre-configured services to help speed up deployment.
 In this case, we want to create a MySQL database service for our application.
 Pivotal has a database called ``cleardb``, a flavor of MySQL designed for cloud hosting.
-The ‘spark’ instance size is free and will be fine for almost all student projects.
+The *spark* instance size is free and will be fine for almost all student projects.
 Creating a service in Cloud Foundry will also manage passwords and inject them into the application.
 This means that we do not need to check in our database